GritAwl/AndroidStudioProjects/README.md

 AndroidStudioProjects
 =====================

-Homework assignments for Android 210 in Fall 2014.
+Luke Bayler's homework assignments for Android 210 in Fall 2014.